 Power input (measured in horsepower per 1,000 cubic feet, or hp/1000ft3) is based on the observation that mixing efficiency and power input are closely related.
-This depends on the actual configuration of the digester tank mixing system and on efficient distribution of the power supplied through the entire tank volume.
-Using digester tank mixers, typical values for power input are 0.2 to 0.3 hp/1000 ft3….
+This depends on the actual configuration of the digester tank mixing system and on the efficient distribution of the power supplied through the entire tank volume.
+Using digester tank mixers, typical values for power input are 0.2 to 0.3 hp/1000 ft3.

 Mixing strategies during normal operations can be either intermittent or continuous.
-Intermittent mixing can use less power, but with continuous mixing, mass and heat transfer to the microbes is enhanced, similar to continuous versus batch feeding of substrate to the reactor.
+Intermittent mixing can use less power, but with continuous mixing, mass and heat transfer to the microbes is enhanced, similar to continuous versus batch feeding of the substrate to the reactor.
 For thicker substrates, a greater proportion of mixing time is recommended as the dynamic energy losses will be higher.

-Good and reliable mixing in digesters will provide a more uniform environment for microbial degradation, enhance biological reaction rates, improve volatile solids reduction efficiencies and reduce potential for process upsets while improving the operating safety margin at the facility. via Digester Mixing Fundamentals – BioCycle
+Good and reliable mixing in digesters will provide a more uniform environment for microbial degradation, enhance biological reaction rates, improve volatile solids reduction efficiencies and reduce the potential for process upsets while improving the operating safety margin at the facility. via Digester Mixing Fundamentals – BioCycle

 Digester Tank Mixers – More Methane and Energy Savings